The Family Murders

 When people think of Adelaide, they think of it as it is now: the burgeoning capital of South Australia, known for its beautiful landscape as much as its vibrant community.
 The city was formed because of its stellar location: wedged in between the Adelaide Foothills to the east, the coastline that runs along the west and down into the southern cape, and the expanse of vast Australia that lies to the north.
 The Torrens River runs throughout Central Adelaide, splitting the city into primarily two halves.

-Because of this wave of progressivism, the 1970s saw many more homosexuals become comfortable in their skin.
+Because of this wave of progressive thought, the 1970s saw many more homosexuals become comfortable in their skin.
 They began to embrace their sexuality, even though it was still technically illegal under Australian law.

 This reached a boiling point when, in 1972, two men were thrown into the Torrens River.
 Members of the city's Vice Squad - a police unit primarily aimed at targeting drug users and offenders of "moral" laws - were tasked with rooting out homosexuals.
 Believe it or not, this was a practice of Southern Australia's law enforcement.
 Most of time, instead of actually arresting gay men for their perceived crimes, they would simply rough them up, as much as it pains me to say.